tensorpack/tensorpack/docs/tutorial/input-source.md

 The disadvantage of TF reader is obvious and it's huge: it's __too complicated__.

 Unlike running a mathematical model, reading data is a complicated and poorly-structured task.
-You need to handle different formats, handle corner cases, noisy data, which all require condition operations, loops, sometimes even exception handling.
+You need to handle different formats, handle corner cases, noisy data, combination of data, which require condition operations, loops, data structures, sometimes even exception handling.
 These operations are __naturally not suitable__ for a symbolic graph.

 Let's take a look at what users are asking for `tf.data`: